Preserving linear invariants in ensemble filtering methods: Computational examples

 \section{Computational examples}

-This section presents the results of our numerical examples on preserving linear invariants with ensemble Kalman filters and stochastic map filters.
-We consider three examples: a synthetic linear ordinary differential equation (ODE) with an arbitrary number of linear invariants, the linear advection equation as the (arguably simplest) prototype of a hyperbolic conservation law, and an embedding of the nonlinear \lo in $\real{4}$ with a linear invariant.
+We provide a series of numerical examples on the preservation of linear invariants with ensemble Kalman filters and SMFs.
+We consider (i) a synthetic linear ordinary differential equation (ODE) with an arbitrary number of linear invariants, (ii) the linear advection equation as a simple prototype of a hyperbolic conservation law, and (iii) an embedding of the nonlinear \lo in $\real{4}$ with a linear invariant.
 For reproducibility, the code of our numerical experiments is available at \href{https://github.com/mleprovost/Paper-Linear-Invariants-Ensemble-Filters}{https://github.com/mleprovost/Paper-Linear-Invariants-Ensemble-Filters}.